jpower432/complybeacon/docs/DESIGN.md

 ### 1. ProofWatch

+> This component's architecture is inspired by Promtail.
+It uses a source and pipeline model to ingest data and then exports it to the OpenTelemetry Collector.

 **Purpose**: To serve as the integration layer between policy scanners and the OpenTelemetry pipeline.
 It standardizes the output of disparate tools into a single, predictable format.

 **Key Responsibilities**: